JulioPapel/minetest-cli/README.md

 # Minetest::Cli

-Welcome to your new gem!
+Welcome to minetest-cli gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.

-Put your Ruby code in the file `lib/minetest/cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Put your Ruby code in the commands section of this tutorial:

+To experiment with that code, run `$ bundle exec bin/minetest-cli` or
-TODO: Delete this and the text above, and describe your gem
+`$ rake console` for an interactive prompt.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to any Ruby application's Gemfile:

 ```ruby
 gem 'minetest-cli'